Configuration of redpesk packages

 required-systemd

-These settings establishe a requirement of the application to systemd’s units (socket, target, service, mount, …).
+These settings establish a requirement of the application to systemd’s units (socket, target, service, mount, …).

 It enforce the application to start after the listed dependencies.